 Check the status of your application

-You can use your reference number to check the status of your application online.
+If you apply online you get a reference number.
+You can use this to check the status of your application.

-When you apply by post and give a mobile number, we send a reference number by text.
-If you don't give a mobile number, we send a reference number by post.
+If you apply by post and provide a mobile number, we text you your reference number.
+If you do not provide a mobile number, we post the reference number to you.

 How long cards are valid for